petros-d/docs/docs/airflow-api.md

 ### Get All Pools

-If you want to get all existing Pools from your Airflow Deployment, you can start with a generic Python command to Airflow's `GET` endpoint:
+If you want to get all existing Pools from your Deployment, you can start with a generic Python command to Airflow's `GET` endpoint:

 ```
 GET /api/v1/pools